PaulSchwarze/predict_rosetta/README.md

-# METL Global Fitness Prediction
+# Rosetta Energy Score Prediction

 This folder contains a clean project structure for the bachelor thesis code availability repository.